 His new installation “Planet City” presents a high-density urban scenario for the entire world population, based on the population density of Manila – currently the most densely populated city on earth.
 The area of this extreme megacity would only cover that of an average-sized US state.

-This evening brings together some of the most interesting European proptechs: a spin-off of ETH Zurich assessing the quality of buildings, a software-as-a-service solution for the paperless construction site, a digital search engine for new building projects, an office for design science using machine vision and big data to transform construction scrap into new designs, and an investor investing in proptechs.
+This evening brings together some of the most interesting European proptechs: a spin-off of ETH Zurich assessing the quality of buildings, a software-as-a-service solution for the paperless construction site, a digital search engine for new building projects, a design science office using machine vision and big data to transform construction scrap into new designs, and an investor backing in proptechs.
 What is relevant?
 How is the building industry changing?

 About radical ideas, big data and intelligent recycling with:

 Jürgen Fenk, SIGNA, Vienna

 Speed dating for young architects and developers & Meet the press

 A central concern of Architecture Matters is stronger networking between the architecture and real estate industries.
 Our speed dating sessions bring ambitious, young architects into direct contact with interesting project developers.
 The benefits are mutual: we support young architects in setting up their offices, while fresh ideas find their way into implementation and shake up rote, traditional planning approaches.
 Move your business forward!

 Moderation: Nicola Borgmann, Architecture Gallery Munich, Michael Gerlich, Fiduciary Capital, Carsten Loll, Linklaters, Christiane Thalgott, City Planning Commissioner of Munich (ret.)